 So if you’re wearing a mask at work right now; or telling your workers to stay home and work online; or insisting people wash their hands often; you’re going to be mocked if nothing much happens.
 If all hell breaks loose, no-one will give you credit; Later they’ll say ‘We all did that,’ forgetting – or choosing to forget – that they did not – until much later; and they’ll ‘forget’ that they initially mocked your ‘over-reaction.’

 We humans are weird.
 Try telling a hugger not to hug.
 Or a handshaker not to clasp paws.
 Why?
-Oh, just to reduce the chances of transmitting a disease.
+Oh, just to reduce the chances of transmitting a disease which could kill you or a friend.
 You may cause mortal indignation.
 Later it’ll be, ‘Why didn’t you TELL me!?’ or ‘I stopped hugging quite soon.’
 Our memories work overtime to show us up in a good light.

 1/ Get your flu shot.
 Reason: To save health-care resources for others in need.